Marketers who leverage customer intelligence are better able to generate long-term loyalty among their customers.

 What is Customer Intelligence?

-Customer intelligence is the collection and analysis of detailed customer data in order to understand the best ways to interact with each individual customer.
+Customer intelligence (CI) is the collection and analysis of detailed customer data in order to understand the best ways to interact with each individual customer.
 In today’s digital-driven world, customers share information about themselves every time they interact with your business: their interests, their demographic details, their preferences, their needs, their wants.

 Marketers who find ways to use this goldmine hiding in their customer data are able to communicate with each customer in ways that make every customer feel understood, appreciated and valued.
 This, in turn, generates goodwill, enhanced brand perception, word-of-mouth promotion and, of course, long-term customer loyalty.